-General: A herbaceous perennial originally brought over as a garden ornamental, Baby’s Breath is now commonly used in flower bouquets as well as an ornamental filler in flower arrangements.
+General: A herbaceous perennial originally brought over as a garden ornamental, Baby’s Breath is now commonly used in flower bouquets and an ornamental filler in flower arrangements.

-Flowers: Small (6 – 8 mm in diameter) and white, but on a rare occasion they can also be pink, with 5 small petals.
-Numerous flowers can be found on short (1 – 20 mm) stalks in highly-branched clusters.
+Flowers: Small (6 – 8 mm in diameter) and white, but occasionally pink, with 5 small petals.
+Numerous flowers grow on short (1 – 20 mm) stalks in highly branched clusters.

-Stem: Erect, single to multiple stems that can grow to be between 0.4 m and 1 m tall.
-Stems are swollen at the nodes, branched near the crown and bluish-green.
+Stem: Erect, single to multiple stems between 40 cm and 1 m tall.
+Stems are swollen at the nodes, branched near the crown and blueish-green in colour.

-Leaves: Opposite, lance shaped and 2 – 9 mm wide.
-Leaves grow from the swollen nodes on stems and can be either smooth or hairy.
+Leaves: Opposite, lance-shaped and 2 – 9 mm wide.
+Leaves grow from the swollen nodes on stems and can be smooth or hairy.
 They occur mainly on the upper parts of the stem.